Akaflieg-Freiburg/enroute/_pages/FAQ.markdown

 accurate and complete.
 Please have a look at the [openAIP maps](http://maps.openaip.net) and compare the display with an official aviation map of your country.
 Are the airfields there?
 Are runway lengths/orientations and frequencies correct?
-Are NavAids correctly displayed, with correct codes and frequencies?
+Are navaids correctly displayed, with correct codes and frequencies?
 And what about airspaces?

 If you are convinced that the data is good enough to be added, you can request